apiato/documentation/docs/components/optional-components/notifications.md

 Notifications are defined exactly as you would define them in Laravel.

-## Default Notification Channels

-In Apiato, you have the ability to set default notification channels that will be used for all your notifications.
-This configuration can be found in the `notification.php` file located in the `app/Ship/Configs` directory.

-By specifying default notification channels in this configuration file, you establish a consistent choice of channels for your notifications throughout the application.

-However, should you need to customize the notification channels for specific notification classes, or if you prefer to define channels on a per-notification basis, you can do so by overriding the `via` method within the respective notification class.
-This allows you to tailor the channel selection based on individual notification requirements or use cases.

 ## Database Notifications Migration

 When setting up database notifications,